Backblaze/B2_Command_Line_Tool/README.md

 For advanced users, a hidden option `--logConfig <filename.ini>` can be used to enable logging in a user-defined format and verbosity.
 An example log configuration can be found [here](contrib/debug_logs.ini).

 # Release History

+## 1.0.0 (November 9, 2017)

+This is the same code as 0.7.4, with one incompatible change:

+* Require `--allowEmptySource` to sync from empty directory, to help avoid accidental deletion of all files.

 ## 0.7.4 (November 9, 2017)